layer5io/istio-service-mesh-workshop/lab-5/README.md

 Now, if we reload the `/productpage` in your browser several times, you should now see red-colored star ratings approximately 50% of the time.

-### 5.4.3 Shift 100% to v3
+### 5.4.2 Shift 100% to v3
 When version v3 of the reviews microservice is considered stable, we can route 100% of the traffic to reviews:v3:

 <!-- ```sh
 kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-v3.yaml
 ``` -->

-In Meshery on the Istio adapter's management page, please enter `default` in the `Namespace` field.
+Using Meshery, navigate to the Istio management page:

+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Route 100% of the traffic to Book info reviews V3` from the list.
+2. Click the (+) icon on the `Apply Custom Configuration` card and paste the configuration below.

 <small>Manual step for can be found [here](#appendix)</small>